 Ultimately, the only value that matters is the one perceived by your customers.
 So build ways to measure customer experience into everything you do.
 At the low level, that could be analytics on your product, or at the higher level, that might be things like your NPS (Net Promoter Score).

 Customers are the benchmark

-Agree with your customer what their measures for success with your product or service are and validate and benchmark continuously.
+Agree with your customer on what their measures for success with your product or service are, and validate and benchmark continuously.
 With early customers this can be like a partnership, but ultimately you’ve got to be delivering more gain to your customers than the pain they have to adopt.
 If your gain/pain ratio is improving for your customers, you’re making progress.

 Repeatability at reducing cost

 There are many other ways you may assess your progress.
 My favorite in the early days as an entrepreneur was simply to check whether I could sell the same product repeatedly without major modification to the same segment of customers, and make them reference each other so that our sales cycles decreased.
 (In today’s lingo that might be: Is your MVP working repeatedly in your Minimum Viable Segment and causing your cost of customer acquisition to reduce?)

 Gut check.
 Make sure you know what it’s taking to deliver this value.
 If it’s killing you early on, it’s going to kill you dead at scale.
 If it’s getting easier, you’re making progress.
 Ultimately you want to start measuring this against costs and see if you’re on a productive path to cost effectively acquire and serve customers.